Remade 'terror school' offers hope for German immigrant challenge

 They estimate that 38,000 new educators will be required to teach these children.
 This will also cost money.
 Germany's Munich-based Ifo institute estimates that housing, feeding and educating refugees will cost the country over 21 billion euros ($23 billion) this year alone.

-"I really hope that more desperate letters aren't necessary and that the politicians have learnt that schools are the place where real integration takes place," said Ruetli principal Heckmann.
+"I really hope that more desperate letters aren't necessary and that the politicians have learned that schools are the place where real integration takes place," said Ruetli principal Heckmann.

 (Editing by Noah Barkin and Giles Elgood)